Coppelia Hays Liberian Donation

 Baskets and woven scoops from the collection; musical instruments from the collection.

-As Hays wished, her donation is going to be displayed.
-Dr. Williams's Museum Procedures and Preservation Techniques class, which is a mix of undergraduate and graduate students, is creating an exhibit to be displayed at the Kentucky Museum.
-This exhibit seeks to present a small preview of the Hays Collection through the narratives of his family, friends, and colleagues.
-By acknowledging Dr. Hays' stories and accomplishments connected to the artifacts, visitors will learn about this spirited Kentuckian and the Liberian communities he lived with, worked with, and regarded as friends and family.
+As Hays wished, her donation is on display.
+Dr. Williams's Museum Procedures and Preservation Techniques class, which is a mix of undergraduate and graduate students, created an exhibit that is displayed at the Kentucky Museum.
+This exhibit presents a small preview of the Hays Collection through the narratives of his family, friends, and colleagues.
+By acknowledging Dr. Hays' stories and accomplishments connected to the artifacts, visitors learn about this spirited Kentuckian and the Liberian communities he lived with, worked with, and regarded as friends and family.